narwassco/awesome-narok-vector-tiles/README.md

 You can see official manual of Mapbox Studio [here](https://docs.mapbox.com/studio-manual/overview/).

-## 3. Deploy Sprite files on gh-pages
-- [sprite-create](https://github.com/narwassco/sprite-create) : This module will create sprite file from [mapbox/maki](https://github.com/mapbox/maki) icons and [water-icons](https://github.com/narwassco/water-icons) icons.
-The Spritefiles will be published on gh-pages of this repository.

-    the following repositories manage our icons which are being used in our style files.
-  - [water-icons](https://github.com/narwassco/water-icons) : It includes our own customized icon for water assets.
-  - [mapbox-street-icons](https://github.com/narwassco/mapbox-street-icons) : It includes icons of Mapbox Street style and customized `water-icons`.
-  - [mapbox-satellite-icons](https://github.com/narwassco/mapbox-satellite-icons):It includes icons of Mapbox Satellite style and customized `water-icons`.

 ## 3. Deploy Vector Tile to gh-pages
 - [vt-map](https://github.com/narwassco/vt-map)
   This module will use the following submodules to create Mapbox Vector Tile for deployment to gh-pages.